slangenbach/notes/huggingface_nlp_course.md

 * Tokenizer must be suitable to your training corpus (consider differences in language, style, characters, domain)
 * Use `train_new_from_iterator` in order to adapt an existing tokenizer to your training corpus
 * Fast tokenizers are backed by rust and take advantage of parallel processing of batches of text
+* Token classification: Use offset mapping to get the span of text for each label
+* Question answering: Model outputs two tensors (start- and end logits), containing the question and answer
+* Use `tokenizer.backend_tokenizer.normalizer.normalize_str` to check how a tokenizer normalizes an input string
+* _Pre-tokenization_ is applied after _normalization_ and applies rules to realize an initial split of text - use `pre_tokenize_str` to apply it
+* Common tokenization algorithms include (**TODO**: go back to videos for details):
+    - Byte Pair Encoding (BPE)
+    - Wordpiece tokenization
+    - Unigram tokenization
+* You can build your own tokenizer using the tokenizers library and the relevant normalizers, pre_tokenizers, models (trainers), post_processors and decoders

 [1]: https://huggingface.co/learn/nlp-course/chapter1/1